I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 That night, Sana left the apartment alone and came back after several hours.
 The next night, as she was about to leave the apartment, Patricia blocked the front door.
 She refused to let her mother leave the apartment and insisted on knowing where she wanted to go so late at night.

 Sana sat her daughters down and said, "The night you told me what happened with you was the worst night of my life.
 I went out for a walk.
-I did not care about the bombs or about dying.
+I didn’t care about the bombs or about dying.

 When she finished talking, she looked at her daughters.
 Shock and disgust were clearly etched on their faces.